Spanish forward Iago Aspas completed a switch to Liverpool from La Liga side Celta Vigo in June 2013.

 Aspas helped himself to two goals in three games at the end of that campaign, and sent out a statement of intent for the following season.

 A tenacious, energetic and dogged battler - he combines raw commitment with a fine set of attacking skills.

-He can play through the middle or out wide; he can be a clinical finisher or a generous provider.
-He will drop deep, play off the shoulder or ghost in from the flank.
+He can play through the middle or out wide and can be a clinical finisher or a generousprovider - dropping deep, playing off the shoulder or ghost in from the flanks.

 Throughout the 2009-10 season, he played 36 games and fired five goals as Celta finished 12th in the Segunda.

 They were 22 points from promotion; however, they were about to embark on an upwards trajectory, and Aspas would grow steadily into the integral component of their assault on promotion.

 At the end of the 2010-11 season they scraped into the play-off spots via sixth position.
 However, there was heartache for the fans and personal disappointment for Aspas as he was sent off for a second bookable offence in the semi-final and Granada held their nerve to eliminate Celta on penalties.

 The heartbreak of play-off defeat caused Aspas to up his game remarkably and he was unplayable throughout the promotion-winning campaign of 2011-12.